Hunt the thimble: History

 Games played like this, sometimes with children forming a circle round the seeker, sometimes with one child blindfolded, pre-date Victorian parlour games.
 In 1838 Hunt the Slipper, played as a single-seeker circle game, was said by one writer to be "nearly out of fashion" in Southern England.
 In 1766 Oliver Goldsmith described it being played in The Vicar of Wakefield, calling it a "primaeval pastime".

+Both one-seeker and one-hider approaches have been associated with Hot Boiled Beans.
+A seeker may be called to enter the room and look for something hidden with, "Hot boiled beans and butter; walk in and find your supper!"
+This can be traced back to at least the mid-19th century.
 Several similar rhymes from different parts of England were recorded by 19th century folklorist Alice Gomme.
 They were sung or recited in games with one or more hiders: for example, "Little pigs come to supper/Hot boiled beans and ready butter."
 Other names were 'Hot Broad Beans' and 'Hot Beans and Butter.'
 In the US, the variations 'Hot Beans and Butter' and 'Hot Peas and Butter' require that the hidden item be a belt, which is placed in a secret location by a single hider.
 The other players are seekers.
 The first seeker to locate the belt can then attempt to whip the other players with it as they run for the safety of a designated home base.

 A modern and more adult variation of Huckle Buckle Beanstalk is Geocaching.

 Playing with Hot or Cold

-Often, especially when there is only one seeker, the game is played using "hot or cold," where the hider informs the seeker how near he is to the object, telling him he is cold when he is far from the object (or freezing or if he is extremely far off), and hot when he is extremely close to the object.
-If the seeker is moving farther from the object, he is told he is getting colder, and if the seeker is moving closer to the object, he is told he is getting warmer.
+Often, especially when there is only one seeker, the game is played using "hot or cold," where the hider informs the seeker how near he is to the object, telling him he is cold when he is far from the object (or freezing or if he is extremely far), and hot when he is extremely close to the object.
+If the seeker is moving further from the object, he is told he is getting colder, and if the seeker is moving closer to the object, he is told he is getting warmer.

 Charles Dickens refers to this in Edwin Drood: